skisbit/4mics_mqtt/README.md

 ledring/error
 ledring/off

-This can be run as a system service.
+This is designed be run as a system service.